 The Cochrane COVID-19 Study Register is a freely-available, continually-updated, annotated reference collection of human studies* on COVID-19, including interventional, observational, diagnostic, prognostic, epidemiological, qualitative and economic designs.

 The aim of the register is to support rapid evidence synthesis, including Cochrane's work on Rapid Reviews in response to COVID-19.

 To enable discovery, we add vocabulary descriptors to references from Cochrane's PICO ontology.
 Please note: PICO annotations are available initially for interventional studies and randomized controlled trials, with other study designs to follow.

-* Please note: the register will not include in-vitro study references.
+* Note: the register does not include in-vitro study references.